DRojasLey/simple-gallery-generator/README.md

 npm run createThumbnails -- -w 250 -h 250

 ```

+[!]
+Important: width and height flags MUST be specified.

 This will take the original list created from the folder files and generate a corresponding thumbnail for each image under the gallery/images folder ```gallery/images/thumbs```